learn-co-students/sinatra-restful-routes-lab-v-000/README.md

 5. Create a third controller action that uses RESTful routes and renders a form to edit a single recipe.
-This controller action should update the entry in the database with the changes, and then redirect to the recipe show page
+This controller action should update the entry in the database with the changes, and then redirect to the recipe show page.

 6. Create a controller action (index action) that displays all the recipes in the database.